 Upper South Island and the West Coast Restaurants

-Some restaurants close in winter (June through August); others may open only on weekends, or curtail their weekday hours.
+Some restaurants in more remote tourist regions close in winter (June through August); others may curtail their hours.
 In summer, all doors are open and it's best to make reservations.
 If a restaurant is open on a major holiday, it may add a surcharge to your bill.